-CrossFit can be a demanding routine of workout that leaves your stomach empty pretty quickly, especially if you are not a professional athlete that devotes every day to fulfil their bodies with nutritious food, but instead you would find yourself everyday at your desk biting your fingers or rumbling through your drawers for a snack.
+Many training methodologies (including running, cycling, Zumba and CrossFit, among others) can be demanding routines of workouts that leave your stomach empty pretty quickly, especially if you are not a professional athlete that devotes every day to fulfil their bodies with nutritious food, but instead you would find yourself everyday at your desk biting your fingers or rumbling through your drawers for a snack.
 You’re not alone.

 Keeping the right kind of snack handy will also helps those cravings while not messing so much with your diet.
 A piece of fruit, yogurt, nuts and plenty of water can get you started.

 More often than not we confuse thirst with hunger, so it might be that you aren’t drinking enough water.
 Fruit juices are not especially good as they may have lots of sugar and carbohydrates and less water than expected.
 Try drinking a whole glass of water and then wait 10-20 minutes.
 If you’re still hungry, have a healthy snack.

 Sleep deprivation has been found to increase levels of stress hormones and resistance to insulin, both of which also contribute to weight gain.
 Try to aim for seven to nine hours of sleep per night and avoid caffeine near your bedtime, as it can keep you awake and disrupt the normal stages of your sleep.